nigelfiler/Qumu/README.md

 This repository contains sample code demonstrating how to interact with the **Qumu Cloud** platform using its APIs.

-The examples provided can be used as standalone utilities or as reference code for integration into other platforms.
+The examples provided can be used as standalone utilities for test purposes or as reference code for integration into other platforms.

 ---

-## 🔹 `Qc_BulkUpload.html`
+## 🔹 `QC_BulkUpload.html`

 **Purpose:**
 Bulk upload multiple videos to your Qumu instance.